jpjh/COMPMUT/docs/COMPMUT_exp_3_knopla.md

 ![](COMPMUT_exp_3_knopla_files/figure-gfm/unnamed-chunk-29-5.png)<!-- -->

-These plots clearly show tat the main driver of conjugation rate calculations is the transconjugants.
+These plots clearly show that the main driver of conjugation rate calculations is the transconjugants.

 ### How much does conjugation affect measures of fitness?